 - 1. Hold a bachelor's degree in a relevant field from a regionally accredited college or university. - 2.
 Hold a professional teaching certificate in at least one teaching field. - 3.
 Must have a master's degree in a relevant field from a regionally accredited college or university. - 4.
-Report a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours of their Bachelor's degree or undergraduate coursework considered in context of the GPA for that Bachelor's degree, and in any other graduate course work.
-Applicants with a GPA lower than 3.0 may be considered for provisional admission by the prospective Graduate Division.
-Any student provisionally admitted may be required to take a 3-credit hour writing course; other requirements may be required by the Division and/or Graduate Council. - 5.
+Report a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours of their bachelor's degree or undergraduate coursework considered in context of the GPA for that bachelor's degree, and in any other graduate course work.
+Applicants with a GPA lower than 3.0 may be considered for provisional admission by the respective Graduate Council.
+Any candidate provisionally admitted may be required to take a 3-credit hour writing course, and other requirements may be prescribed by the Division and/or Graduate Council. - 5.
 International students seeking admission into a graduate program, please refer to International Admissions for additional required documents. - 6.
-All applicants must have 3 years of teaching experience and a full time position in a PK-12 school.
+All applicants must have 3 years of teaching experience and a full-time position in a PK-12 school.